-I’ve been an independent ERP consultant for over 20 years now.
-I hate to admit it, but my experience so far has left me a bit jaded.
+I've been an independent ERP project consultant for over 20 years now.
+I hate to admit it, but my experience so far with project management for Enterprise Resource Planning has left me a bit jaded.

-The good news is that there are a number of questions you can ask to avoid the same traps I’ve seen clients fall into.
+The good news is that there are a number of questions you can ask about the enterprise software to avoid the same traps I've seen clients fall into.
 These will help determine whether or not you are adequately vetting a partner that can influence your level of success in the future.

-You want to know that your organization and project will get the attention of the top brass within your consulting firm.
+You want to know that your organization, business objectives and project will get the attention of the top brass within your consulting firm.
 Be sure that you feel comfortable with their backgrounds and ability to help your project – especially when times get tough throughout your journey.

 There's no better indicator of a consulting team's abilities than by looking at recent client references.
 Ask the firm how many times they've been fired by clients in that last couple of years.
 Be very careful of the firm if they have a history of unhappy clients.

 Some consulting firms bask in their glory days of when they used to do good work and use those references to help them win current work.
 Instead, look for references on very recent projects.